AgnitumuS/ubjs/tutorials/database_tuning.md

 END;
 -- enable new plan
 ALTER SYSTEM SET RESOURCE_MANAGER_PLAN ='EXEC_TIME_LIMIT_PLAN';
+GRANT EXECUTE ON SYS.DBMS_SESSION TO userID; -- userID should be replaced BY user name used to connect to DB
 ```

 After resource plan is created connection should be configured as such: